AntoineLacoste/chairsIonic/README.md

     git clone https://github.com/AntoineLacoste/chairsIonic
     npm install
     npm install -g ionic (if you don't have ionic)

+#Dependencies
+     The web server chairsAPI located at https://github.com/AntoineLacoste/chairsAPI should be running

 #Serve
     ionic serve (if you want to display the application in a browser)